Before You Apply

 Check to see if your state will allow UGA to offer online education to its residents.
 UGA is compliant with state authorization laws in all 50 states.
 More information about state authorization in each state for distance education at the University of Georgia is also available to you.
 If you have questions or do not reside in one of the states listed, contact us.

 Apply for Financial Aid

-Only students admitted to the University of Georgia (UGA) will be able to register for online classes.
+Only students admitted to the University of Georgia (UGA) can register for online classes.

-Students who are currently enrolled at another university or college but wish to take an online class at the University of Georgia will need to apply as a Summer Transient student using the Transfer Admission Application.
+Students currently enrolled at another university or college who wish to take an online class at the University of Georgia should apply as a transient student using the Transfer Admission Application.

-To apply to a UGA online graduate program, start by going to the program page on this site.
-An application checklist for each program is there to guide you through the admissions process.
+To apply to a UGA online graduate program, start by exploring the online degrees and certificates page.
+An application checklist for each program will guide you through the admissions process.
 You will need to apply to the Graduate School and meet the specific requirements of the program.
-Program specific application requirements can be found on each program page as well as requirements for admission.
+Program-specific application requirements can be found on each program page as well as requirements for admission.